pjtunstall/lem-in/README.md

 In general, the number of turns taken will be the length of the path with the largest number of ants (which will be the first and shortest path, according to our way of assigning ants), plus the number of ants minus two.

 Note that `u.Flow`, for a room `u`, is of type [`map[*Room]bool`](lem/structs.go).
-This booleam value is not quite what is meant by flow in the formal definition of a flow network.
+This boolean value is not quite what is meant by flow in the formal definition of a flow network.
 Rather, it's been streamlined to suit our case of unit capacity everywhere.

 More properly, in any flow network (directed or undirected), if `f(u, v)` is the flow from a node `u` to another node `v`, then `f(v, u) = -f(u, v)`.
 This means that, for a directed graph with unit capacity `c(u, v) = 1` on an edge `(u, v)`, if we send flow along that edge, setting `f(u, v) = 1`, the residual capacity `cf` changes thus: